Charles-McNay/Rail_Incident_Analysis/README.md

-### Package Instalations Required to Run this Code
+### Package Installations Required to Run this Code
 All of the Libraries and Tools that used in this repo are included with Anaconda.
 [Anaconda Installation](https://www.anaconda.com/products/distribution)
 This project was completed using python 3.11